niacobel/CHAINS/docs/source/abin_launcher.benchmark.rst

 \* Be careful to not erase a *real* temporary CSV file by doing so.

-Dealing with multiple programs or clusters
+Dealing with multiple profiles or clusters
 ------------------------------------------

-Unfortunately, this tool works with one program and one cluster at a time.
-If you have multiple programs you want to run with ``ABIN LAUNCHER``, or multiple clusters, you will have to configure the benchmarking tool for each of the program-cluster combination.
+Unfortunately, this tool works with one profile and one cluster at a time.
+If you have multiple profiles you want to run with ``ABIN LAUNCHER``, or multiple clusters, you will have to configure the benchmarking tool for each of the profile-cluster combination.

 This implies that you need to: